 Figure 11 - 2017 – 2020 late run sockeye salmon counts on the Kenai River.
 Data sourced from Alaska Department of Fish and Game (ADF&G, 2020).

-It is recommended that ADEC continue to work closely with the CoK to best management practices based on dipnet personal use fishery attendance and beach carcass concentrations.
-A modification of best management practices to include disposal or compost of carcasses could be a more permanent, effective way to mitigate the effects on bacteria concentrations,.
+It is recommended that ADEC continue to work closely with the CoK to advise on best management practices based on dipnet personal use fishery attendance and beach carcass concentrations.
+A modification of best management practices to include disposal or compost of carcasses could be a more permanent, effective way to mitigate the effects on bacteria concentrations, and could be the focus of future efforts and partnerships.

 Employing the full extent of all available management and environmental data from the lower Kenai River dipnet PUF will be increasingly important in subsequent years, as weekly monitoring of bacteria concentrations move towards less frequent in-situ weekly sample collection (S. Apsens (ADEC), personal communication, 2020a).
 An implementation of the Environmental Protection Agency's Virtual Beach Model (EPA, 2021c) is planned, and will be used to estimate in-river bacteria concentrations, supported by two to three in situ “spot checks” throughout the summer where physical samples are collected.
 Moving forward, it is recommended that the full extent of historical data be used to parameterize the Virtual Beach model, and that sufficient data continue to be collected in order to support it, and that the model is regularly evaluated using both in-season spot checks and comparison to hindcasted values.

+Some evidence suggests that for this data set, thirty-day geometric means may be a more meaningful value to represent actual in-river conditions than individual sample values.
 Replicate grab samples of environmental media can be prone to inter- sample variation (Royal Society of Chemistry, 2014).
 In this report, difference among paired replicate samples averaged approximately 40% for enterococci and 24% for fecal coliform.
 Previous reports also indicate substantial variation among sample values within a relatively small time span.
 In 2013, at some sites on North and South Kenai Beach where samples exceeded thresholds, they did not do so when re-sampled twenty-four hours later (Guerron Orejuela, 2013).
 In 2018, North and South Kenai Beach sites were sampled at hourly intervals for one twenty-four hour cycle in July, and bacteria concentrations varied by an order of magnitude (Harings, 2019).
 In contrast, criteria that instead assess thirty-day rolling geometric mean values are less prone to short-term variations and thus more likely to represent actual in-river conditions.
 It is recommended that water quality criteria employing these standards for individual samples do so in the context of mean replicate variation, and be compared to standards that employ rolling geometric means.

 Finally, continuing open communication with local stakeholders will remain a critical component of successful and meaningful bacteria monitoring.
 Emails to stakeholders summarizing weekly sampling results have shown to be effective for conveying data in a transparent manner.
 Public education and outreach events have also been proven effective, and should continue during future monitoring seasons.
-Public advisories have reached thousands of radio listeners and Facebook viewers.
+Public advisories have reached a broad audience of radio listeners and Facebook viewers.
 Going forward, it is recommended that the communication protocol is annually reviewed to maintain consistency in when advisories are issued and subsequently removed after two weeks of bacteria concentrations below exceedance threshold (Figure 3 in ADEC, 2020b).

 2019-2020 Microbial source tracking (MST)